RobertsLab/sams-notebook/_posts/2022/2022-07-05-Daily-Bits---July-2022.md

 20220715

-- Managed to resolve the [`epdiverse/wgbs` test issue I encountered yesterday](https://github.com/EpiDiverse/wgbs/issues/9).
+- Managed to resolve the [`epidiverse/wgbs` test issue I encountered yesterday](https://github.com/EpiDiverse/wgbs/issues/9).
 See the link for details (involves binding local directory to Singularity container).

+- Successfully ran the `epidiverse/wgbs` pipeline on a subset of the _Ostrea lurida_ BSseq data!
+Now to test this in the `epidiverse/snp` pipeline to see if output is same as when running Bismark BAMs through the `epidiverse/snp` pipeline...

+- Tested Bismark BAMs from different data set (_Panopea generosa_: https://gannet.fish.washington.edu/seashell/bu-mox/scrubbed/1231/) in `epidiverse/snp` pipeline to see how results compare to the _Ostrea lurida_ Bismark BAMs.

 ---